shefben/rcbot2/README.md

 ## Changes from upstream

 - Build process uses [AMBuild][] instead of `make` or Visual Studio.
-This removes the need for Valve's cross platform make conversion tool.
+This removes the need for Valve's cross platform make conversion tool, and is what AlliedModders uses to build Metamod:Source and SourceMod.
 - The plugin has been split into SDK-specific builds to ensure proper compatibility, using the same loader shim SourceMod uses to load mod-specific builds.
 	- This means all mod-specific changes are provided in the upstream SDK repository, instead